 Once that is done, you need to make sure that the lab you send your sample to, is accredited under the National Voluntary Laboratory Accreditation Program (NVLAP).
 You can ask them about the sampling requirements — the method of collecting the sample, its size, etc.

 Taking a sample

 Keep in mind that asbestos is highly dangerous if you disturb it.
 Testing your ceiling will require that either you or a certified contractor remove a small sample from your ceiling and send it off to a lab.

 Needless to say, you want the process of collecting the sample to be as safe as possible, lest the asbestos fibers become a hazard.
 We highly recommend hiring a professional to do the job to keep you from coming in contact with asbestos.

-Here are some precautions.
+Here are some asbestos testing precautions.
 Remember to relocate your pets to another room.
-Do cover the flooring with brown rolls of paper, plastic sheeting, or drop cloths to collect the mess during the sampling process.
+Do cover the flooring with brown rolls of paper, plastic sheeting, plastic bags, or drop cloths to collect the mess during the sampling process.
 If you find out that you do have the harmful asbestos popcorn ceiling, its disposal or cleanup will also have to be as per guidelines.